MaksymVolohin/Restourant/README.md

 # Restourant
-Site layout for the restaurant.
+Site layout for the restourant.